ArshitG/Database-Design-Ecommerce/README.md

 `FROM products;`

-This view can be used to check order_details
+This view can be used to check order_details that include all information about the order:

 `CREATE VIEW order_details_view AS`

 `SELECT  o.order_id,`